 So, I would not say Croatia is very dog-unfriendly, but Italy is the best place to visit in Italy with a dog.

-So far, my experiences with Italians have been pretty positive – despite the fact that Italians often vote for right-wing parties.
+My experiences with Italians have been pretty positive – although Italians often vote for right-wing parties.
 And I have heard from some other visitors, especially colored people, that they experienced some blunt racism even when they visited for only a few days.

 Luckily, I haven’t experienced anything like that.
 Yes, I do look Italian, but people quickly realize I am a foreigner – due to my lack of language skills.
-But I love how friendly the people are – yes, Italian men are very flirty, but even the women are very friendly.
+But I love how friendly the people are – yes, Italian men are very flirty, but even the women are amicable.

 As for language, Croatians often speak better English (and many even speak some German,) but even communicating with Italians wasn’t a big issue.
 So, for me, Italians are the friendlier ones – but I sometimes wonder if the people are so overly friendly in Italy just because they really like my dog?!

-The Dolomites in northern Italy, South Tyrol to be more precise, is one of the most stunning outdoor places in Europe, if not the world.
+To be more precise, the Dolomites in northern Italy, South Tyrol, is one of the most stunning outdoor places in Europe, if not the world.

-With stunning lakes, like Lago di Braies and Lago di Carezza or Lago di Sorapis, and the uniquely-shaped mountain range of the Dolomites, it is one of the most distinctive and unique areas in the world.
-This alone is reason enough to declare Italy the winner for mountain and lake lovers.
+Stunning lakes, like Lago di Braies and Lago di Carezza or Lago di Sorapis, and the uniquely shaped mountain range of the Dolomites, make Nort Italy one of the most distinctive unique areas in the world.
+This alone is reason enough to declare Italy, the winner for mountain and lake lovers.

-In northern Italy, it gets really cold though in the winter months, and it is a perfect place for winter sports – but you can do winter sports in Croatia, too.
+It gets freezing in northern Italy in the winter months, and it is a perfect place for winter sports – but you can do winter sports in Croatia, too.